 Weather

-You're deep into the autumn season in November with crisp, chilly air, yellow and red leaves that are falling off the trees, and fewer daylight hours.
-In fact, the sun doesn't rise at all in parts of northern Norway toward the end of the month (in Oslo you'll get about 6-8 hours of daylight).
+In November, you're deep into the autumn season, with crisp, chilly air, yellow and red leaves falling off the trees, and fewer daylight hours.
+In fact, the sun doesn't rise at all in parts of northern Norway toward the end of the month (in Oslo, you'll get about 6-8 hours of daylight).

-As for temperatures, the southern portion of the country usually falls within 30-40 degrees Fahrenheit.
+As for temperatures, the southern portion of the country usually falls within 30-40°F (-1-4°C).
 In the north, however, seasons change more quickly than in the rest of the country—depending on where you go, you may experience fall to winter fluctuations.
-Pack winter layers and gear, and solid walking shoes that can handle rain that sometimes turns into snow.
+Pack winter layers and gear and solid walking shoes that can handle rain that sometimes turns into snow.

 Crowds & Costs